-This article was published in the March, 2007 issue of the Dr. Jonathan V. Wright’s Clinical Nutrition & Healing newsletter.
+This article was published in the March 2007 issue of Dr. Jonathan V. Wright’s Clinical Nutrition & Healing newsletter.

 Stomach Trouble: Too Little Acid?
 Are Antacids and acid blockers curing—or causing—stomach troubles?
 A fascinating new book by highly respected doctor Jonathan Wright MD that is packed with scientific citations suggests the conventional treatment for the stomach may be making things worse– and not just in the stomach.

 Why Stomach Acid is Good for You: Natural Relief from Heartburn, Indigestion, Reflux and GERD (Paperback) by Jonathan Wright